 Contracts were signed with the China Harbour Engineering Company (CHEC) in August 2020, for the construction of Abidjan’s second container terminal, known as Côte d’Ivoire Terminal (CIT).
-Construction commenced on 5 October, 2020 and the terminal is scheduled to be operational at the end of 2021.
+Construction commenced on 5 October, 2020 and the terminal is scheduled to be operational in July 2022.
 Located adjacent to the existing Abidjan Terminal, the new terminal will enhance the competitiveness of the Port Autonome d’Abidjan and add an additional 1.2 million TEU in annual throughput capacity, in its first phase of development.

 The consortium, a joint venture between Bolloré and APM Terminals, will invest 400m euro in the construction the terminal and equipment.
 Once completed, the terminal will employ more than 400 people at its go-live, with a similar number of people being employed for its construction.
 At the end of the 20-year concession to operate, the assets will be returned to the Ports Authority ‘Port Autonome d’Abidjan’.

 Côte d’Ivoire Terminal was formed in 2013.
 Phase one of the project was handled by the Port Autonome d’Abidjan (PAA), and consisted of the deepening and widening of the Vridi Canal access channel, and the reclamation of more than 45 hectares of land,for the creation of the new second container terminal, and an adjacent RoRo facility.
 An $80 million expansion at the existing Abidjan Terminal was already completed in 2015, increasing its annual container capacity from 800,000 TEU to 1.5m TEU.

 Equipment & Facilities

 Additional equipment is already included in future plans, once the terminal approaches an agreed volume threshold.